By Carolyn Stern, Director, Outreach and Strategic Initiatives

 Holiday Tips for Less Stress, More Joy

-Try not to over schedule yourself and be sure to build in down time to restore your energy, especially before attending a big gathering with loud music and chatter.
+Don’t over schedule - Build in down time to restore your energy, especially before attending a big gathering with loud music and chatter.

-Don’t be hard on yourself to stay the whole time; that can be incredibly wearing.
-Let the host and/or the individuals with whom you are attending the event know about your plan.
+Reduce your length of stay – A shorter stay may feel more manageable and less wearing if the listening environment is challenging.
+Let the host and your party know about your plan.
 That way, you won’t feel guilty cutting out early or receive pressure to stay longer.

-Give some thought about when to attend the gathering.
-For example, try not to show up at the height of the party when it will be at its most crowded and loud.
-Consider going extra early to catch quality conversation when it is quieter, before the rush begins.
+Consider attending very early or late - Try not to show up at the height of the party when it will be at its most crowded and loud.
+Seek quieter times, before or after the rush.

-If you have a hearing aid or cochlear implant, don’t forget to activate the noise reduction program, if you have one.
-Also, consider using an accessory coupled with your aid or implant such as the Phonak Roger Pen or Roger Select that can improve your ability to hear in noise.
+Activate the noise program of your hearing technology - Hearing aids or cochlear implants often have settings that help reduce background noise.
+Consider using an accessory coupled with your aid or implant such as the Phonak Roger Pen or Roger Select that can improve your ability to hear in noise.
 If you are unfamiliar with these options, ask your audiologist for assistance.

 I highly recommend these indispensable holiday survival resources from advocates who have helped me tremendously over the years:

 Holiday Gifts for People with Hearing Loss by Ruth Bernstein »